travis-ci/travis-worker/doc/maintenance.md

 * `$ git clone` the travis-worker repository to `~/travis-worker`
 * `$ cd ~/travis-worker`
-* `$ cp templates/.worker.yml templates/.worker.god .`
+* `$ cp config/worker.example.yml config/worker.yml`
 * `$ bundle install`

+Now edit `config/worker.yml` according to your requirements.
+You might also need to create a file `config/worker.[environment].yml` unless it is already there for your environment.
+This (version controlled) file is merged with your (local) `config/worker.yml` file.
+The latter takes precedence so you can overwrite any of the settings in your `config/worker.yml` file.

-Now edit `.worker.yml` and `.worker.god` according to your requirements.
-You might not need to touch `.worker.god` at all but pay attention to:
+You might want to pay special attention to:

 * the Redis URL (this is the Redis instance used by the Travis application)
 * the Travis application URL (you need to add your Travis username and token